buttermilkgreen/AISStream-Uptime/README.md

 # AISStream Uptime Monitor

-A lightweight Node.js daemon and dashboard to monitor the live AIS shipping stream (`stream.aisstream.io`).
+A lightweight dashboard to monitor the live AIS shipping stream (`stream.aisstream.io`).
 It tracks WebSocket connection health, alerts on silent streams (where a connection is open but no shipping data is received), logs outages in SQLite, and provides a web dashboard to see the current status at a glance.

 You can access the [live service here](https://aisuptime.buttermilkgreen.fyi) with API docs below.